Frequently Asked Questions

 -

-Breakfast, lunch and dinner will be provided each day.
-We encourage riders to bring bars and any specific food they wish to consume during the weeks’ riding as well as hydration tablets - it can still get hot in Scotland!
-You are required to highlight any food intolerances and whether you are vegetarian/vegan.
+Breakfast, lunch and dinner will be provided each day, plus a post race snack.
+Riders should bring snacks, bars and any specific food they wish to consume during the week’s riding as well as hydration tablets - it can still get hot in Scotland!
+You’ll be asked to fill out a form to highlight any food intolerances and whether you are vegetarian/vegan.
 We will try to ensure we cater for everyone.

 -